catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch('../modules/html5-gewgaws/pixed-point/yoob/', 'installation', { imgUrl: "../resource/c64_upp.gif" });
 *   style: #installation canvas { display: inline-block; margin: 2em; } #installation div { display: inline-block; text-align: right; }
 *   online @ [catseye.tc](https://catseye.tc/ix/Pixed-Point)

+As you adjust the parameters, the computer will attempt to make the displayed image self-describing.

 There are some combinations where the numbers will "settle down", but there's no guarantee, you see.